andrewhoulbrook/exif-transform/README.md

 ## Running the Transform

 The EXIFTool transform can be run like any other local transform in Maltego.
 However, the transform will return items of meta data as a custom entity type named *maltego.MetaData*.
-You can install this custom entity via the .mtz (and the Maltego *Import Entities* function) in the entities directory, create your own or recode to one of the standard Maltego entity types.
+You can install this custom entity via the .mtz (and the Maltego *Import Entities* function) in the entities directory, create your own or recode to use one of the standard Maltego entity types.

 I also created a custom *maltego.LocalFile* entity which this transform would be run from.
+The value of this entity is simply the local filepath to a document, image or other file that I want EXIFTool to extract meta data from.

 ## Built With